team-friendo/signalboost/docs/design-for-encrypting-user-metadata-at-rest.md

 * UUIDs (discussed above: these are currently redundant with phone numbers, but exist as a precursor to Signal migrating away from using phone numbers as unique IDs)
 * Ephemeral encryption and decryption keys for sessions between a proxy phone number and a user (which are updated as the key materials "ratchets" forward with each message exchange)
 * Long-term identity keys ("fingerprints" or "safety numbers") associated with a user's current Signal installation
-* Identity keys for each device the user uses to send Signal messages, and for the devices of users with wi
+* Identity keys for each device a Signal account uses to send Signal messages, and for the devices of accounts with which it has communicated

 Depending on the implementation of the Signal Protocol Store, these records may be stored in a way that tracks when they were last updated, which may, in turn, leak information of when a user last used Signal, and by association, Signalboost.